hyperstudio/artbot-api/README.md

 * Install and run [artx-scraper](http://github.com/mailbackwards/artx-scraper)
 * Install and run [artx-ner](http://github.com/mailbackwards/artx-ner)
-* run `rake scrape:runscraper` (this queries the other apps and populates the database with categorized events)
+* run `rake scrape:all` (this queries the other apps and populates the database with categorized events)